david-sledge/datapack/spec.md

 #### Namespace
 Fixnamespace, namespace 8, 16, and 32.
 UTF-8
 #### Collection End
 Marks the end of the current sequence, object, or assortment.
-Required.
+Required for every collection.
 #### No Key/Value Format
 *TBD*